HubertHuckevoll/feedProxy/README.md

 # feedProxy

-feedProxy is a lightweight proxy server designed to make modern web content accessible on retro computers from the 1990s.
+feedProxy is a lightweight proxy server designed to make modern web content accessible on retro computers from the late 1980s/1990s.
 It optimizes web pages for machines running DOS-era operating systems with limited processing power, memory, and display capabilities.
 The core feature of feedProxy is its ability to utilize RSS feeds to replace the index pages of blogs and news sites, resulting in a clean and resource-efficient display that even very low-powered systems can handle.

 ## Features